apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>OnError specifies how should behave if it encounters an error executing this action.</p>
+<p>Indicates how to behave if an error is encountered during the execution of this action.</p>
 </td>
 </tr>
 <tr>